Intimate partner violence: Fighting for a safe connection

 NY: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed psychoanalysts. #P-0005.
 (13) clock hours.
 Live in-person

-Social Workers: An application has been made for consideration of approval for 13 Clinical practice CE credits.
-(NJ SW: ASWB ACE individual course approval meets the NJ Board of Social Work Examiners requirements for individual course approval pursuant to NJ Code 13:44G-6.4.16.)
+(NJ SW: Ace individual course approval would meet the NJ Board of Social Work Examiners requirements for individual course approval pursuant to NJ Code 13:44G-6.4.16)

 Counselors/Marriage and Family Therapists